daltoealisson1998/nintendont-gamecaches/README.md

 An unofficial repository for holding cache.txt files for games ran under Nintendont.

-I did not make most of these, and thus I take no credit for any of them.
+I did not make most of these, and thus I take no credit for any of them, nor claim any responsibility for hangs, crashes, kittens getting stuck in trees, or acts of God/Buddha/other supernatural beings.
 These files can help speed up loading times in Nintendont for the Wii and Wii U.

 Current Caches
 ==============